adrlsx/Spell-Searcher/README.md

 For more information please refer to the [Instructions](Instructions-Devoir2-Exercice1.pdf) (in French).

 ## Interface
-Two interfaces are available for this project.
-The main one is the Desktop interface in [Scala Swing](https://github.com/scala/scala-swing), using [Apache Spark™](https://spark.apache.org/) as a backend to process request.
+This project interface is a desktop interface in [Scala Swing](https://github.com/scala/scala-swing), using [Apache Spark™](https://spark.apache.org/) as a backend to process request.

 The orange "Update Database" button launches the python crawler in order to retrieve spells and creatures information from [Archives of Nethys](https://www.aonprd.com/).
 The first launch will take longer than the others as the crawler will automatically load the database from the website and generate the JSON files needed for [Apache Spark™](https://spark.apache.org/) processing.